 “Why net present value (NPV) is the best measure for investment appraisal?”
-This question is as good as another question – “How NPV is better than other methods of investment appraisal?
-There are many methods for investment appraisal such as accounting (book) rate of return, payback period (PBP), internal rate of return (IRR), and Profitability Index (PI).
+This question is as good as another question – “How NPV is better than other investment appraisal methods?
+There are many methods for investment appraisal.
+Such as accounting (book) rate of return, payback period (PBP), internal rate of return (IRR), and Profitability Index (PI).
 And to answer the above question, one must know the differences – NPV vs IRR/PBP/PI.

 Before comparing NPV, let’s recapitulate the concept again.
-Net present value method calculates the present value of the cash flows based on the opportunity cost of capital and derives the value which will be added to wealth of the shareholders if that project is undertaken.
+The net present value method calculates the present value of the cash flows based on the opportunity cost of capital.
+And derives the value that will be added to the shareholders’ wealth if that project is undertaken.

-Let us discuss each of these methods in comparison with net present value (NPV) to reach at the conclusion.
+Let us discuss each of these methods in comparison with the net present value (NPV) to reach a conclusion.

-Net Present Value (NPV) vs. Payback Period (PBP)
+Net Present Value vs. Payback Period (NPV vs. PBP)

-Payback period calculates a period within which the initial investment of the project is recovered.
+Payback period calculates a period within which the project’s initial investment is recovered.

-The criterion for acceptance or rejection is just a benchmark decided by the firm say 3 Years.
+The criterion for acceptance or rejection is just a benchmark decided by the firm, say 3 Years.
 If the PBP is less than or equal to 3 Years, the firm will accept the project and else will reject it.
-There are two major drawbacks with this technique –
+There are two major drawbacks to this technique –

 - It does not consider the cash flows after the PBP.